mauroNbome/country-guessing-game/README.md

 ## Features

-- **Modern Interface**: Designed with Material-UI for a clean and modern look.
 - **Interactive Map**: Implemented with Leaflet, it allows users to geographically explore countries with dynamic zoom based on the country's area.
 - **Instant Feedback**: Color-coded responses and smooth animations provide immediate visual feedback on correct and incorrect answers.
 - **Dynamic Scoring**: A scoring system challenges users to improve upon their previous performance.